NeonGod314/flowerRecognition-hackerearth/README.md

 # flowerRecognition-hackerearth

-This repo contains the soln for flower Recog competition of hackerearth
+This repo contains the solution for flower Recognition competition of hackerearth

+This has been implemented in raw tf2.0 in eagerExecution.